-This document provides guidance for ecological screening at petroleum hydrocarbon impacted sites in Atlantic Canada.
+This document provides guidance for ecological screening for petroleum hydrocarbons (PHC) and select chlorinated volatile organic compounds (CVOC) at potentially impacted sites in Atlantic Canada.

 The ecological screening protocol is intended to determine whether chemical hazards, ecological receptors and/or exposure pathways are present at a given site.
 Completion of the protocol does not suggest that an ecological risk assessment (ERA) has been completed.
 Rather, the outcome of the protocol is a determination of whether or not an ERA or remediation/risk management should be conducted, and whether or not additional site data are required to conduct an ERA, or proceed with risk management options.